Xochitlán Todos Santos: History

 Xochitlán Todos Santos was founded by Olmec Xicalanca groups that settled there in pre-Hispanic times, dominated by Tepeaca, a tributary of Mexico.
 It belonged to the old district of Tecamachalco and in 1895 a free municipality was established.
 There is a parish dedicated to the Virgin of the Assumption dated from the 17th century.
 Located here is the Chapel of the Hacienda de San Jerónimo Álfaro founded by the Jesuits dedicated to Santa Rosalía.
 At the main entrance there is an underground tunnel to Tecamachalco, which was last used during the Mexican Revolution.

+Geography

+The municipality is located roughly 1.9 km above sea level and covers an area of 163.72 km2.
+To the north, it borders the municipalities of Tochtepec and Tecamachalco, to the west is Huitziltepec and Molcaxac, to the south are the municipalities of Juan N. Mendez and Tepexi de Rodríguez, and to the east are Yehualtepec and the municipality of Tlacotepec de Benito Juárez.